adamwan-nexplore/guidebook-nxp-hk/how-we-share/effective-meeting.md

 Be direct and clear

-- Meeting :x: no context
+- Meeting :x:
+  - Am I relevant to join?
-- Sharing :x: is worth to join?
+- Sharing :x:
+  - Should I learn it?
 - Inspection Print Form Analysis :o:
+  - I know this is related to a feature I need to work on
 - Team Panda Express Sprint 5 Review :o:
+  - This is a regular team meeting for arising issues on my team

 ### Good meeting time

 Ensure the meeting does not disrupt the normal work schedule

-- in the middle of work time :x: halfway through
+- in the middle of work time :x:
+  - halfway through
-- very late in the day :x: overrun
+- very late in the day :x:
+  - overrun will cause people work overtime
 - before lunchtime :o:
 - after lunchtime :o:
 - near the start of the day :o: